rrrene/inchjs/README.md

 * There is a significant amount of documentation present.
 * The present documentation seems good.
-* There are still undocumented methods.
+* There are still undocumented functions.

 Inch does not really tell you what to do from here.
 It suggests objects and files that could be improved to get a better rating, but that is all.
 This